viboverse/functional-programming-jamk/materials/20-task-and-gen_tcp.md

 However, there is still one concern left, which are the restart strategies.
 Tasks, by default, have the :restart value set to :temporary, which means they are not restarted.
 This is an excellent default for the connections started via the Task.Supervisor, as it makes no sense to restart a failed connection, but it is a bad choice for the acceptor.
 If the acceptor crashes, we want to bring the acceptor up and running again.

 We could fix this by defining our own module that calls use Task, restart: :permanent and invokes a start_link function responsible for restarting the task, quite similar to Agent and GenServer.
 However, let's take a different approach here.
 When integrating with someone else's library, we won't be able to change how their agents, tasks, and servers are defined.
 Instead, we need to be able to customize their child specification dynamically.
 This can be done by using Supervisor.child_spec/2, a function that we happen to know from previous lessons.
-Let's rewrite start/2 in ValueStorage.Application once more:
+Let's rewrite start/2 in ValueStorageServer.Application once more:

     def start(_type, _args) do
         port = String.to_integer(System.get_env("PORT") || "4040")